noghte/phosformer2/README.md

 ## Meeting 1

 ### Saber
-- Subtrade
+- Substrate
     - ✅ Should be all characters.
     - 🔲 It should be one of 20 types of amino acids.
         - Each letter should be one the 20 letters.
-        - Users can enter multiple subtrades by adding textboxes.
+        - Users can enter multiple substrates by adding textboxes.
-    - ✅ Make it possible to input multiple subtrades.
+    - ✅ Make it possible to input multiple substrates.
         - ❓ What about the UI?

 - Kinase input